-(B) If such motion is made by the client, the client shall state therein the address at which the client may be served with notice of all further proceedings in the case in the event the application is granted, along with his telephone number, and shall serve a copy of the application upon the attorney and all other parties to the action or their attorneys.
+(B) If such motion is made by the client, the client shall state therein the address at which the client may be served with notice of all further proceedings in the case in the event the application is granted, along with his or her telephone number, and shall serve a copy of the application upon the attorney and all other parties to the action or their attorneys.

-(c) Any order permitting withdrawal of an attorney submitted to the court for signature shall contain the telephone number and address at which the party is to be served with notice of all further proceedings, and it must include an itemized list of upcoming deadlines and court hearing dates.
+(c) Any order permitting withdrawal of an attorney submitted to the court for signature shall contain the telephone number and address at which the party is to be served with notice of all further proceedings.